anooruddh/devops/DockerReadme.md

 ### RUN.
 Mainly used to build images and install applications and packages.
 Builds a new layer over an existing image by committing the results.

 ### CMD.
-Sets default parameters that can be overridden from the Docker Command Line Interface (CLI) when a container is running.
+CMD defines default commands and/or parameters for a container.
+CMD is an instruction that is best to use if you need a default command which users can easily override.
+If a Dockerfile has multiple CMDs, it only applies the instructions from the last one.

 ### ENTRYPOINT.
-Default parameters that cannot be overridden when Docker Containers run with CLI parameters.
+Default parameters that cannot be overridden when Docker Containers run with CLI parameters.ENTRYPOINT is preferred when you want to define a container with a specific executable

 # Docker CMD - An essential feature of a CMD command is its ability to be overridden.
 This allows users to execute commands through the CLI to override CMD instructions within a Dockerfile.